Mildred Grossman: Later career

 Grossman continued her work as a union activist, photographer, and teacher until her death from cancer in 1988.
 In 1958 Grossman married Motel "Mark" Berkowitz, a Holocaust survivor with whom, in 1965, she traveled to Poland, his homeland.
 The next year she won a Polish competition with her image Strike Rally.
 She had previously, in 1960, won 'America's Many Faces', sponsored by the National Urban League.
 She photographed for the Poor People's Campaign in 1968 and contributed photos to The New Movement: Power for the Powerless.

 In 1967, the Feinberg Law was ruled unconstitutional by the Supreme Court and Grossman led a group of teachers to seek reinstatement, but it was not until 1972 that they successfully sued to regain their jobs.
-In the meantime, during 1971 Grossman worked between freelance photography, social work and teaching photography, before finally, at age 58, returning after 21 years to her secondary teaching post at Central Commercial High School in 1974-75, her hard-won campaign against laws obstructing academic freedom vindicated.
-Even in her sixties, she fought for others as head of the tenant union in her building.
+In the meantime, during 1971 Grossman worked between freelance photography, social work and teaching photography, before finally, at age 58, returning after 21 years to her secondary teaching post at Central Commercial High School in 1974–75, her hard-won campaign against laws obstructing academic freedom vindicated.
+Even in her sixties, she fought for others as head of the tenants' union in her building.